Today's Best Tech Deals

 Orbit B-hyve Smart Hose Watering Timer (with Wi-Fi bridge)

 Living in California means being conscious of the amount of water my household consumes, so I don’t have a huge thirsty lawn that requires an in-ground sprinkler system.
-But I do have planted flowerbeds all around the foundation of my home, and I have wide drought-tolerant gardens bordering my driveway and various walkways.
-I irrigate these using a water-efficient drip system connected to spigots on three sides of my house, and thanks to Orbit’s B-hyve Smart Hose Watering Timer, I never waste a drop.
+But I do have flowerbeds all around the foundation of my home, and I have wide drought-tolerant gardens bordering my driveway and various walkways.
+I irrigate these using a water-efficient drip system connected to spigots on three sides of my house.
+Thanks to Orbit’s B-hyve Smart Hose Watering Timer, I never waste a drop.

 This review is part of TechHive’s coverage of the best smart sprinkler controllers, where you’ll find reviews of competing products, plus a buyer’s guide to the features you should consider when shopping.